How Delivery Scheduling Software Saves Time and Cuts Costs

 Once the driver clicks “Start Route” on their app, the route is live, and two things happen.

-2. You can set it up so your customers get an SMS message or email (or both) with tracking information.
+- You can set it up so that your customers receive an SMS message or email (or both) with their tracking information.

 With Circuit, both delivery managers and drivers can make last-minute changes as needed.
 For example, if a driver is stuck in traffic because of a collision a mile up the road, they can use Circuit app to skip the next stop in the route, re-optimize the route, and then head back to that skipped stop later in the day.